rdpeng/rprogdatascience/_book/parallel.md

  2.70  3.46
 ```

-A> Although I've rarely seen it done in practice (including in my own code), it's a good idea to explicitly set the random number generator via `RNGkind()`, in addition to setting the seed with `set.seed()`.
+> Although I've rarely seen it done in practice (including in my own code), it's a good idea to explicitly set the random number generator via `RNGkind()`, in addition to setting the seed with `set.seed()`.
 This way, you can be sure that the appropriate random number generator is being used every time and your code will be reproducible even on a system where the default generator has been changed.

 ### Using the `boot` package